Business analytics data science

 Data scientist programming

 Data science is used to solve business-agnostic problems through data.
-A typical workday for a data scientist may involve creating a database to collect or combine various structured and unstructured data sources.
-Then they may clean, tag, and analyse those data sets and derive insights from them.
+A typical workday for a data scientist might involve creating a database to collect or combine various structured and unstructured data sources.
+They then clean, tag, and analyze these datasets to derive insights.

-The work of a data scientist is highly technical, which is why their tools of trade include complex apps like Apache Spark, SAS, BigML, and Matlab.
-Natural language processing and machine learning are common approaches in this role, as you’ll be creating algorithms and training them to perform set functions.
+The work is technical, which is why their tools of the trade include complex apps like Apache Spark, SAS, BigML, and Matlab.
+Natural language processing and machine learning are common approaches in this role since you’re often creating algorithms and training them to perform specific functions.

-As a data scientist, you’re not so focused on translating statistical information into digestible insights.
-Often, that job will fall to the business analyst who takes clean but high-level intel and transforms it into facts that business executives can digest.
+As a data scientist, you’re not primarily focused on translating statistical information into digestible insights.
+Often, that responsibility falls to the business analyst, who takes clean but high-level intel and transforms it into facts that business executives can understand.
+You act more as the data keeper, organizing it, creating tools to utilize it, and identifying patterns using programming and mathematics.

 Businesswoman doing mathematics

-Overall, visualisation and storytelling are relevant skills for business analysts.
-Likewise, analytics professionals may be competent in one or more programming languages such as C, C++, and C#.
-A Masters in Analytics program could cover topics ranging from programming principles and big data management to digital customer analytics.
+In terms of technical skills, data visualization and storytelling are core skills for business analysts.
+Additionally, analytics professionals might be competent in one or more programming languages such as C, C++, and C#.
+A Masters in Analytics program could cover topics from programming principles and big data management to digital customer analytics.

 Data science code